RudolfKay/RudolfKay/README.md

 ⚡ Learning new things every day!

-⚡ Currently I am working on integrating database structures for a Web API.
+⚡ Currently I am working on my Azure-Logger project, as well as studying the capabilities of Azure.

 ⚡ Check out my **toolbox** below for a fuller picture of my skillset!